chaordic/ansible-role-aws-alarms/README.md

 Setup AWS CloudWatch Alarms.

+**LIMITATION**:

-**LIMITATION**: Now this role only setup EC2 instances as a resources and lookup the tag `ansible_host` in all instances of the default region.
+* Setup EC2 instances as a resources and lookup the tag `ansible_host` in all instances of the default region.
+* Setup ELB Target Group Alarms

 Requirements
 ------------